gadicc/meteor-headers/README.md

 For Meteor < 0.6.5, you need to use meteor-headers 0.0.7.

+Note since 0.0.13, headers are sent down with the initial page access and are available immediately (see below).

+For a working demo, see [headers.meteor.com](http://headers.meteor.com/).

 ## On the Client

 Use `headers.get()` to access HTTP headers sent by the client.